derekvawdrey/r-place-pixel-map/README.md

 - Map is now connected to the mongodb
 - You must be logged in to draw to the map
 - Websocket also instantly updates map
+- There is an issue when you zoom where the pixels will be gray, but are only temporary.
+So I have disabled zooming for now till I have time to fix it

 ## Mock picture